 Skip to main content

-In September 2006, The Shops at Tanforan in San Bruno, California, proudly presented itself as “The New Shape of Shopping.”
+In September 2006, Tanforan Mall in San Bruno, California, proudly presented itself as “The New Shape of Shopping.”
 Just one year after a massive redevelopment project transformed the aging mid-century mall into a sleek, two-level shopping destination, Tanforan was riding a wave of optimism—anchored by Target, JCPenney, and Sears, and bolstered by an upgraded food court and an influx of national brands.

 Today, we’re revisiting that era through a rare 2006 directory and kiosk guide that captured Tanforan at the peak of its early-2000s reinvention.